cenxky/smtp-patch/README.md

 ## Usage

-By default, the mail will always be sent when you are sending a mail to multiple receiptions.
+By default, the mail will always be sent when you are sending a mail to multiple recipients.
 However, during the sending, if there are errors happened, the errors will not raise at once but raise after email sent out.
 You can catch the errors like below:

 ```ruby
 begin